A brief introduction to AI governance: A model developer's guide

 • Context: After the initial exploratory stages of model development, the business reasons, scope, risks, limitations, and data modeling approaches are well-defined and fully documented prior to a model going into production.

 • Verifiability: Every business and technical decision and step in the model development process should be able to be verified and interrogated.
 An ML model pipeline should never be a fully “black box” even if a black box algorithm is used.
 Understanding where the data came from, how it was processed, and what regulatory considerations exist are paramount for building a verifiable model.
-Model code should be constructed and documented in a way that is comprehensible to someone who hasn't looked at the code before.
+Model code should be constructed and documented in a way that’s comprehensible to someone who hasn't looked at the code before.
 The model should be built so that reperforming individual transactions is possible, using containerized architectures, serialization (via pickle, equivalent), and preprocessing techniques that are deterministic (e.x.
 Scikit Learning one-hot encoding with a random seed and serialized).

-Key capabilities to incorporate into your Models
+Key capabilities to incorporate into your models

 Reperformance

 Reperformance is the ability to reperform or reproduce a transaction or a model training and obtain identical results.
-In science, much has been spoken about the "reproducibility crisis", and the AI/ML community is not immune from this criticism.
+In science, much has been spoken about the "reproducibility crisis", and the AI community is not immune from this criticism.

 Some key best practices to keep in mind are: